LLFourn/p6-OO-Schema/README.md

 ```

 When a node-backing class is loaded marking itself with `is
-schema-node`, it attaches itself to the node class and add the
+schema-node`, it attaches itself to the node class and
-recursively loads it's dependencies.
+recursively loads and inherits from it's parent.
 Afterwards the inheritance tree
 will look like:

 ```perl6